sascristian/HeyberryAI/README.md

 https://github.com/JarbasAI/jarbas-core/blob/dev/todolist.txt

-Or you could make a suggestion?
+Or you could make a suggestion? open issues

 ##### What are the Privacy Concerns i should worry about regarding AI assistants?